balenaltd/handbook/Support.md

 If you're interested in the philosophy behind this approach, check out our [Support-driven Development blog post](https://resin.io/blog/support-driven-development/) which goes into a lot more detail.

 ## How is support assigned?
-Each week we assign 4 engineers to each watch a 4 hour period during their work day.
+**This is on pause.
+See Who Is On Support This Week for the details** Each week we assign 4 engineers to each watch a 4 hour period during their work day.
 This allows us to cover a 16 hour period from 07:00 - 23:00 (UTC) ever day.
 We try to choose who does support as fairly as we can by manually scoring conversations based on effort and quality.
 We use the sum of this score divided by the number of weeks worked to rank employees in the [Support League Table](https://docs.google.com/spreadsheets/d/1SUMuvULnDWc1kOeEtbuZXahyA_8SPKcLOCwkRhia1Wo).
 The 4 engineers for the week are selected based on their score and their timezone availability.